·

 I love the header the creator used for these doodling tutorials, and I think the doodles they chose perfectly encapsulate the cold and beautiful winter.

-Last but not least are these beautiful and very detailed winter doodles with all the essentials you need to not just survive but thrive in the cold months.
+These beautiful, highly detailed winter doodles have all the essentials you need to not just survive but thrive in the cold months.

 Free Doodling Course